tokee/reptile/README.md

 Generates Deep Zoom Image tiles.

-If the input image is JPEG, reptile uses jpegtran for lossless (no lossy re-compression) tile generation.
+If the input image is JPEG and the overlap is 0, reptile uses jpegtran to avoid lossy re-compression of the base tiles.

 Dependencies
 ============

   * bash
+  * GraphicsMagick
-  * jpegtran
+  * jpegtran (only needed for lossless operation)
+  * OpenSeadragon (only needed for preview)

 - Toke Eskildsen, te@ekot.dk